suryajayantara/bookstore-project/README.md

 # Configure your database settings in the .env file

-# Run the migration to set up the database schema
+# Run the migration to set up the database schema and running seeders
-php artisan migrate
+php artisan migrate --seed

 # Start the development server
 php artisan serve